-Sensors have no pre-determined limit to the number of rules that can be defined.
+Sensors have no predetermined limit to the number of rules that can be defined.

-The "/" character is a reserved symbol and cannot be used as part of any name in M6.
+The "/" character is a reserved symbol and cannot be used as part of any name in meshIQ Platform Core Services.

 4.9.2.1 Defining Sensor Logic